 At the end of August I started a new quarterly practice: Seasonal Cleaning! 🧼✨

-For the last calendar week of a season, my intent is to spend any personal project time on fixing issues in previously-shipped side projects, as opposed to building new things.
+For ~one week in a season, my intent is to spend any personal project time on fixing issues in previously-shipped side projects, as opposed to building new things.
 I was hoping to chip away at issues across the week, but due to work/life stuff, most of my fixes were concentrated on the weekend.
 Still, got a few things done!

 Something interesting I learned in the course of this is that on Github, you can create a “project” with issues from various different (manually-connected) repos that a person/organization owns.
 So my Seasonal Cleaning kanban board includes issues from across my own public and private Github repos.